 I know I’m not alone.
 We all have those nagging voices.
 Some of us are good at tuning them out.
 Some of us are not.
 My ongoing mission in life is to choke that voice.
 CHOKE IT!
 I’m going to strangle that son of a bitch and bury him in my backyard.
 And I have great friends to help me dispose of the body.
 So if you have some of those voices slowing you down in life, try to gather some of your best people and get them to help you commit voice-murder.

 So.
-The album is out.
-Finally.
+The album has been out for a while now.
 It’s called A Bottle Full of Dreams and I’m very proud of it.
 It was a real labor of love.
 And it took me 10 years to get it done!
 It would mean the world to me if you pick up a copy, and you would be supporting my musical journey – helping me to bury those bodies.

 It’s a great soundtrack for murdering your doubts.